EnMod/noel-quiles-www/README.md

-# Modified Musings
+# Musings Evinced
-## On webdev, gamedev, life, and writing.
+## Thoughts on webdev, gamedev, life, and writing.

 This is my static blog!